 LIKE statement.
-For such use case, you need to use one or more
+You need to use one or more

 Sometimes you want to rather exclude some records instead of searching for them.
-In many cases, it can be done by just adjusting the operators (for example
+In many cases, you can do it by just adjusting the operators (for example

 =).
 There are, however, some situations where the

 NOT operator is the best tool for the job.

 It is especially apparent when working with

 SELECT SubscriberKey , EmailAddressFROM _SubscribersWHERE Status NOT IN ('held', 'unsubscribed', 'bounced')

 SELECT SubscriberKey , EmailAddressFROM _SubscribersWHERE EmailAddress NOT LIKE '%@mateuszdabrowski.pl'